 If you’re looking for fun things to do with kids in Geelong, then the Waterfront is the perfect place for you.

-Along with the kids’ activities we’ve already listed here, kids get a buzz out of the Waterfront train and Four Bay Bungy Trampoline.
+Along with the kids’ activities we’ve already listed here, kids get a kick out of the train that runs along the Waterfront.

 Cunningham Pier Geelong